dbcook/cave-servo/README.md

 The original AC synchronous motor drives for RA tracking and Dec slow-motion are being replaced with DC servos from StepperOnline.
 The control system is based on OnStepX, which can be controlled either by an app like SkySafari, or by a dedicated hardwired analog hand controller.

-In addition, I'm replacing the original small, low-precision Cave worm gears with much larger (7.5" for dec and 9" for RA) vintage astronomical drives from the Edward R. Byers co.
+In addition, I'm replacing the original small, low-precision Cave worm gears with much larger (7.5" for dec and 9.1" for RA) vintage astronomical drives from the Edward R. Byers co.
+These are now very hard to get and I was fortunate to be able to obtain them through contacts on an astronomy forum.

 All this is motivated by several consideration: